Home Blog Glass Vs Polycarbonate Lens for Rx Safety Glasses

 Glass Lenses

 Probably the most commonly used material for prescription lenses.
-Glass lenses have been there for a longer time due to its availability.
+Glass lenses have been there for a longer time due to their availability.
 However, due to the increased use of polycarbonate material, glass lenses have started to lose popularity.

 Advantages

 • Probably the best compound to protect against scratches.
-You could opt these without having to worry about getting an additional anti-scratch coating to maintain its flawless appearance.
+You could opt for these without having to worry about getting an additional anti-scratch coating to maintain its flawless appearance.
 Glass lasts longer when it comes to sustaining the damage caused by wear & tear through usage.
 Overall, it’s low maintenance.

 • It offers greater clarity of vision than polycarbonate lenses.
 There’s a reason why it is used in machines that require inch-perfect optical precision such as camera lenses or telescopes.